dahlia/fedify/docs/manual/federation.md

 `documentLoader` function, but their purposes are different (see also [*Document loader vs. context loader* section](./context.md#document-loader-vs-context-loader)).

+### `outboxRetryPolicy`

+*This API is available since Fedify 0.12.0.*

+The retry policy for sending activities to recipients' inboxes.

+By default, this uses an exponential backoff strategy with a maximum of 10 attempts and a maximum delay of 12 hours.

+You can fully customize the retry policy by providing a custom function that satisfies the `RetryPolicy` type.
+Or you can adjust the parameters of the `createExponentialBackoffRetryPolicy()` function, which is a default implementation of the retry policy.

 How the `Federation` object recognizes the domain name